Behror: History

-In and around Sahibi River Basin which flows near to Behror city several late harappan period pottery and archaeological artefacts have been found.
+In and around the Sahibi River Basin which flows near to Behror city, several late Harappan period pottery and archaeological artefacts have been found.

-Behror and surrounding region formed the southern fringe of the Bhramvrat described in Manusmriti, though due to varied interpretations the precise location and size of the Brahmvrata region has been the subject of academic uncertainty.
-Dhosi hill in nearby city of Narnaul is an extinct volcano of the Aravali Range and has been referred to be abode of many rishis in ancient Indian texts chief among them Maharishi Chyawan.
+Behror and the surrounding region formed the southern fringe of the Bhramvrat described in Manusmriti, though due to varied interpretations the precise location and size of the Brahmvrata region has been the subject of academic uncertainty.
+Dhosi Hill in the nearby city of Narnaul is an extinct volcano of the Aravali Range and has been referred to be abode of many rishis in ancient Indian texts, chief among them Maharishi Chyawan.
 Khetri is a copper age settlement around 60 km away.
 Matsya-Bairath region of which it is part has been numerously referenced in Mahabharata and Manusmriti.

 Around 9th century AD, regions north-west of Sahibi River were ruled by King Mauradhwaj and was succeeded by King Shaliwahan who established two new cities, Kot and Shaliwahapur.
 Kot whose remains are found in present Singhali village of Mundawar tehsil.
 While, Mohalla Bhairunpura in Shaliwahpur later came to be known as Behror city.

 During later part of Mughal rule over Delhi Sultanate, this region rapidly underwent change of rulers due to wars between Mughal and Maratha armies, in such fights around late 18 and early 19th century the main fort of the city called "Mitti Ka Qila" in Garh Mohalla was permanently destroyed and the businesses suffered heavy losses from which town took a long time to recover subsequently.

-Rao Mitra Sen an Ahir fromed Behror was minister under Rao Bhawani singh and Rao Dilel singh of Rewari.
+Rao Mitra Sen, an Ahir from Behror, was minister under Rao Bhawani Singh and Rao Dilel Singh of Rewari.
 He became the ruler of Ahirwal in 18th century with capital at Rewari.
-He also fought Battle of Mandan and annexed Mandan, Jhunjhunu etc. In 1785, a Maratha expedition to Rewari was repelled by Rao Mitra Sen of Rewari.
+He also fought in the Battle of Mandan and annexed Mandan, Jhunjhunu etc. In 1785, a Maratha expedition to Rewari was repelled by Rao Mitra Sen of Rewari.